 Instructions

-- Preheat your oven to 350°F. Line an 8x8-inch metal baking pan with parchment paper leaving a 2-inch overhang at each side.
+- Preheat your oven to 325°F. Line a 7x7-inch or 8x8-inch square metal baking pan with parchment paper leaving a 2-inch overhang at each side and secure the sides down on the edge of the pan with ¾-inch binder clips.
+Brownies baked in a 7-inch pan will be slightly thicker.

-- In a medium heatproof bowl set over a pot with ½-inch of barely simmering water, stir together dark chocolate, unsweetened chocolate and butter using a spatula until completely melted, smooth and glossy.
-Stir in sea salt and set aside to cool slightly, about 3 minutes.
+- Make the brownie batter.
+In a large bowl over a pot with ½-inch of simmering water, stir together chocolate and butter until completely melted, smooth and glossy.
+You can also melt it in the microwave with 20 second bursts and stirring each time.
+Set it aside and keep it warm (no need to let it cool).

 Brandi